skills/secure-code-game/README.md

 1. Click **Create codespace on main**.
 1. After creating a codespace wait for all background installations to complete.
 This should take less than two minutes.

+If you need assistance, don't hesitate to ask for help in our [GitHub Discussions](https://github.com/skills/secure-code-game/discussions) or on our [Slack](https://gh.io/securitylabslack), at the [#secure-code-game](https://ghsecuritylab.slack.com/archives/C05DH0PSBEZ) channel.

 #### 💻 Local installation

 Please note: You don't need a local installation if you are using GitHub Codespaces.